-At JNU, student ‘flame flickers’ against India’s Modi before national vote
+At JNU, student ‘flame flickers’ against India’s Modi before election

 “The new thing is that the central government’s attempts to change JNU, both ideologically and demographically, didn’t affect the campus much.
 The efforts by the government to malign JNU, defame it, calling it a den of anti-nationals, didn’t bear any fruit to the right-wing student group.”

-Wankhede said it was “surprising” that the ABVP, supported by a political environment for four years, did not win.
+Wankhede said it was surprising” that the ABVP, supported by a political environment for four years, did not win.

 “JNU was considered a punching bag for the BJP’s politics,” Amisha Thakur, a doctoral student, told Al Jazeera.
 Wankhede agreed: “That’s true because no other university was giving an intellectual opposition to BJP with as much fervour as JNU was doing.”